nptnc/HourSocket/README.md

-This is a Roblox "Hack" that connects to an external server using websockets which sends information and receives information from it, I am not held liable for any modifications users make to the server or the client, anyone can modify either side to overload or send modified information, Please only connect to servers that you trust as it may be unsafe, do not use modified clients unless they are safe because they could open up vulnerabilities.
+This is a Roblox "Hack" that connects to an external server using websockets which sends information and receives information from it, I am not held liable for any modifications users make to the server or the client, anyone can modify either side to overload or send modified information, Please only connect to servers that you trust as it may be unsafe as people can modify the server to log your ip address, do not use modified clients unless they are safe because they could open up vulnerabilities.

 ### Creating a server
 - [Download Python](https://www.python.org/downloads/release/python-3110/) (If you already have Python, skip this step)